sfarajli/farajli.net/software/software.md

 as long as it not expensive (in most cases overpriced).
 If you use proper software any hardware should get the job done.

-I am not going to shill thinkpads like everyone else though I think they are fine, to me only 2 things set apart thinkpads from all the other laptops and they are, firstly, the fact that they are librebootable and, secondly, they are really cheap.
+I am not going to shill thinkpads like everyone else though I think they are fine, to me only 2 things set apart thinkpads from all the other laptops, firstly, the fact that they are librebootable and, secondly, they are really cheap.

 ## See also